anytizer/sargam-blog.lmms/README.md

 ## Challenges in Notations Representation

 There was a clear problem of how to write the SARGAM and the English scales that match to several keys of a piano.
-I found out some classical systems of writing these notes called Bhatkhande system and some other ways.
+I found out some classical systems of writing these notes called [Bhatkhande](https://archive.org/search.php?query=bhatkhande) system and some other ways.
 The purpose is to exactly reproduce how the melody for ear was created.
 So, there needed to be a system of writing these notes.
 I had another problem as well:
 - the notes should have been understood by the computer.
 - typing the notes should be easy using a QWERTY keyboard.

-I proudly happened to recreate the written notation system for use with computer; ultimately with slight modifications.
+I proudly happened to recreate the written notation system for use with computer; ultimately with slight modifications and limitations.

 ### Basic notations